Thumbnail

 The Thumbnail Color Contrast Checker computes the WCAG contrast ratio between two colors.
 While WCAG is an accessibility standard for web text, the same principle applies to thumbnails: high contrast helps viewers read text quickly while scrolling, especially on small screens and in bright light.

 This tool is a fast way to verify a pair of colors before you design your thumbnail.
 It does not measure background clutter, outlines, or blur — it only calculates the contrast ratio of two solid colors.
+Think of it as step one in a readability stack, not the final sign-off.

 How to use it (quick + best practice)